AryanAD/AryanAD/README.md

 };
 ```

   <p>I'm passionate about creating seamless user experiences through clean code and innovative design.
-When I'm not coding, you might find me exploring new animation techniques or experimenting with the latest web technologies.</p>
+When I'm not coding, you might find me exploring new techniques or experimenting with the latest web technologies.</p>

 <div align="left">
   <h2>🛠️ Tech Stack</h2>